benchristel/refactoring-workshop/docs/smells/primitive-obsession.md

 about.
 - You have to think about error cases more often.
-For example, when using a string to represent a URL, you have to think about the case where the string is not a well-formed URL every time you do something with it.
+For example, when using a string to represent a URL, you have to think about the case where the string is *not* a well-formed URL every time you do something with it.
+For more on this idea, see Alexis King's post ["Parse, Don't Validate"](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).

 ## How To Fix It